objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 What we forgot about is that we also needed to display the images that are referenced in the Markdown.
 And although you type the path to the image in your markdown file, that's not a user intent that counts within the sandboxing system.
 In the end we "solved" the problem by adding a notification UI in the app that prompts the user to allow us access to the files by explicitly opening the common ancestor folder of all images in the file once.

 Take a look at Apple's [sandboxing guides](https://developer.apple.com/app-sandboxing/) early in the development process so that you don't get tripped up later on.

-### Text System

-With [TextKit](TODO link Max's article) iOS 7 for the first time got an equivalent to what has been around on the Mac since ages as the [Cocoa Text System](https://developer.apple.com/library/mac/documentation/TextFonts/Conceptual/CocoaTextArchitecture/TextSystemArchitecture/ArchitectureOverview.html).
-But Apple didn't just transfer the system from the Mac to iOS, they also made some more and less subtle changes to it.

-For example, AppKit exposes the `NSTypesetter` and `NSGlyphGenerator` which you can subclass to customize their behavior.
-On iOS those classes are not exposed, but some of the hooks for customization are available via the `NSLayoutManagerDelegate` protocol.

-Overall it's still pretty similar and you'll be able to do everything on the Mac that you can do on iOS (and more), but for some things you will have to look for the appropriate hooks in different places.

-### Colors

-- TODO: NSColor vs. UIColor

-### View Animations

-- TODO: Link to jwilling? older articles?

-## What You'll Miss

-Although AppKit comes with a `NSCollectionView` class, its capabilities lag far behind its UIKit counterpart.
-Since `UICollectionView` is such a versatile building block on iOS, depending on your UI concept it's a tough pill to swallow that there is nothing like it in AppKit.

-TODO: what else? there has to be more :)
-TODO: maybe IKImageBrowserView?
-This is what orta uses

 ## What's Unique